American Made Drones (2026): Best NDAA-Compliant U.S Drones

 • IF800 and IF1200A, by Inspired Flight

-Some drones made outside the U.S. can still qualify if they meet the same strict security standards.
+Some drones made outside the U.S. still qualify if they meet the same strict security standards.
 These drones are often used for public safety work, utility inspections, mapping, and other sensitive missions.

 Because of these rules, many public safety departments and government agencies can no longer use their older Chinese-made fleets.